How to make cute Christmas balls - featured image

 Two holes drilled on the ball that are used to insert the pre-carved antlers.

 The countersink is to make the ear rest against the head and make the hole as invisible as possible.
-Once you have verified or found the proper placement, a dab of multi-purpose glue inside the hole and squish the ear-ear complex well into their socket.
+Once you have verified or found the proper placement, a dab of wood glue inside the hole and squish the ear-ear complex well into their socket.

 Invisible insertion of antlers into the christmas ball hole.